Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A pharmaceutical company has digitized versions of historical prescriptions stored on premises.
 The company would like to move these prescriptions to AWS and perform analytics on the data in them.
 Any operation with this data requires that the data be encrypted in transit and at rest.
 Which application flow would meet the data protection requirements on AWS?

-- [x] Digitized files -> Amazon Kinesis Data Analytics.
+- [ ] Digitized files -> Amazon Kinesis Data Analytics.
-- [ ] Digitized files -> Amazon Kinesis Data Firehose -> Amazon S3 -> Amazon Athena.
+- [x] Digitized files -> Amazon Kinesis Data Firehose -> Amazon S3 -> Amazon Athena.
 - [ ] Digitized files -> Amazon Kinesis Data Streams -> Kinesis Client Library consumer -> Amazon S3 -> Athena.
 - [ ] Digitized files -> Amazon Kinesis Data Firehose -> Amazon Elasticsearch.

 ### A company uses AWS Organization to manage 50 AWS accounts.
 The finance staff members log in as AWS IAM users in the FinanceDept AWS account.
 The staff members need to read the consolidated billing information in the MasterPayer AWS account.
 They should not be able to view any other resources in the MasterPayer AWS account.
 IAM access to billing has been enabled in the MasterPayer account.
-Which of the following approaches grants the finance staff the permissions they require without granting any unnecessary permissions
+Which of the following approaches grants the finance staff the permissions they require without granting any unnecessary permissions?

 - [ ] Create an IAM group for the finance users in the FinanceDept account, then attach the AWS managed ReadOnlyAccess IAM policy to the group.
 - [ ] Create an IAM group for the finance users in the MasterPayer account, then attach the AWS managed ReadOnlyAccess IAM policy to the group.